Webcare: Management and Response to Patient Posts Online

 CE Credit: 1

 This educational session will provide participants with the opportunity to formulate appropriate responses to patient complaints, grievances, and medical questions posted online in light of HIPAA.

 The Internet has provided a largely unfiltered platform for patients to air their grievances to the world.
 A patient may identify nurses and physicians by name and even post details about their own perceived medical care across various social media platforms.
 But how is a health care facility to respond to protect its reputation and dispute allegations under the restrictions of HIPAA?
 This educational session will provide participants with the opportunity to formulate appropriate responses to patient complaints, grievances, and medical questions posted online in light of HIPAA.
-Participants will also employ the CMS guidelines for responding to patient grievances and will have the opportunity to share similar experiences and discuss how their facility has responded to such complaints.

 - • Explain the risks and opportunities that health care risk managers face when responding to patient posts online